hcwang95/ImageDownloader/README.md

     banana
     ...

 Then execute the downloader by
 ```
-python googleForWindows.py --filename [fileroot]\id.txt --root testResult --size 100
+python googleForWindows.py --filename [fileroot]\id.txt --root testResult --size 100 # for Windows
+# or
+python googleForLinux.py --filename [fileroot]\id.txt --root testResult --size 100 # for Linux
 ```

 One can get the argument by
 ```